 Step 4b: Testing the Anchor

 Method B: Tensioning by Toque Tensioning

 Tension the anchor by torquing the hex nut with a torque wrench.
-To obtain the advertised tensile working load, seethe “Torque On Nut” column on the Spin-Lock Anchor charts listed on pages 11-13.
-For other desired loads, see the torque tension graphs shown on pages 54 & 55.
+To obtain the advertised tensile working load, seethe “Torque On Nut” column on the Spin-Lock Anchor charts.
+For other desired loads, see the torque tension graphs shown here.
 Please Note: The torque/tension relationship is not as accurate as direct tensioning with a hydraulic jack and should not be used where critical tension loads need to be verified.